 The reserve for large loss IBNR will in some cases be indistinguishable from the IBNER for large losses, for example where incurred chain ladder projections are used.
 In these cases, any allowance for Pure IBNR PPO will automatically be included within the allowance for other potential PPOs as part of the uplift to the "IBNER".
-Where it is possible to split IBNER and Pure IBNR, a specific Pure IBNR allowance should be made as discussed below.
+Where it is possible to split IBNER and Pure IBNR, a specific Pure IBNR allowance should be made as discussed in the section that follows.